binkley/kunits/README.md

-Kunits depends on an older version of [`kotlin-rational`](https://github.com/binkley/kotlin-rational) to represent "big" rationals (infinite precision fractions limits to your computing environment).
+Kunits depends on an older version of [`kotlin-rational`](https://github.com/binkley/kotlin-rational) to represent "big" rationals (infinite precision fractions limited only by your computing environment).
+All example unit conversions in this project are "small" precision (ratios).
 Conversions among units relies on rational (finite) ratios.

 Presently there is no published dependency for `kotlin-rational` (a project of